thepeacemonk/PopSheet/README.md

 ![PopSheet_logo_light](https://github.com/user-attachments/assets/90f7dfe8-09c8-4798-99fe-157b536fe306)

 On **PopSheet** you have access multiple cheat sheets, one popup away, as if you had a small notebook while studying.
-You can easily access your list of sheets going to Tools > Popsheets.
+You can easily access your list of sheets going to **Tools -> Popsheets**.

 ## Tips to get started
-- Select a hotkey (W, X or Z) or use the default W hotkey
+- Go to **Tools -> Popsheets** select a hotkey (W, X or Z) or use the default W hotkey.
-- Upload at most 9 cheat sheets to the add-on
+- Upload at most 9 cheat sheets to the add-on.
 - Keep the sheets inside the 700px wide, and if you don't want to scroll through the sheet, keep it around 400px height.
 - Restart your anki and start your studies!